A Beautiful Recreation Area Just 5 Minutes North of Bryson City

 Deep Creek trail was one of the first trails constructed by the Civilian Conservation Corps in the newly legislated National Park in the early 1930s.
 The current Deep Creek Campground was also the site of the Deep Creek CCC Camp from 1933 to 1936.

 Click or tap to download a printable DeepCreekTrails

 Pets are NOT allowed on hiking trails in the Great Smoky Mountains National Park.
 They are allowed in Deep Creek campground, picnic areas, and along roads, but must be kept on a leash (no more than 6 feet long) at all times.

 In the National Park, pets are only allowed on one short walking path — the Oconaluftee River Trail, which begins at the Park Visitor Center in Cherokee.
 Pets are not allowed on any other park trails, including backcountry areas.

 Please clean up after your pets, and do not leave them unattended in vehicles or RVs.

-There are several pet-friendly hiking trails in the Bryson City area.
+There are several places that welcome dogs in the Bryson City area.

 210 Main Street